-- Monitor the crewing of Wholetime fire engines. - Implement the findings following the review of the Risk Based Inspection Programme. - Continue to monitor the staffing arrangements and application of TRVs. - Continue to explore opportunities and evaluate changes introduced through collaboration projects.
+- Monitor the crewing of Wholetime fire engines. - Implement the findings following the review of the Risk Based Inspection Programme. - Monitor the staffing arrangements and application of TRVs. - Continue to explore opportunities and monitor changes introduced through collaboration projects.

-In 2025/26 the following options will be considered
+In 2025/26 the following options will be considered:

-- Review the newly implemented Service Risk-Based Inspection Programme - Continue to explore opportunities and evaluate changes introduced through collaboration projects.
+- Review the newly implemented Service Risk-Based Inspection Programme - Evaluate the changes through collaboration projects with local FRS and key partners.